 A sequence of the expected strain (either P. syringae CC94 or P. tolaasi CFBP 2068) was identified in 156 out of the 160 wells corresponding to positive controls.
 No sequence was detected in 3 positive control wells.
 Some ASVs were identified non-expectedly in one positive control well, and 54 negative control wells, with copies number ranging from 1 to 389.
-Therefore, a conservative approach was taken whereby each ASV was considered as positively detected in the wells of the initial plates, and thus assigned to the corresponding 5436 isolates, if the copy number was higher than 400.
+Therefore, a conservative approach was taken whereby each ASV was considered as positively detected in the wells of the initial plates, and thus assigned to the corresponding 5436 isolates, if the number of each pair reads (=ASV) in each well was higher than 400.
 This resulted in the final identification of 291 P. syringae ASV (Supp.
 Tab 2), which copy number ranged from 400 to 11055 in each initial well where it was detected (hereafter referred as haplotypes).
 Out of the 537 isolates that were included as duplicates in the initial plates, 392 (73%) yielded in similar results.
 Specifically, no P. syringae haplotype was detected for each of the duplicates of 154 isolates, and a sequence identified as being a bona fide member of the P. syringae species complex was detected for the duplicates of 238 isolates.
 The remaining 145 isolates corresponded to cases where a P. syringae haplotype was detected for one duplicate but not in the other.
 Hence, the MiSeq isolate identification approach described here might have led to an under-estimation of the number of P. syringae colonies in water samples.
 However, based on our experience in validating identification of thousands of isolates over the past decades, we have not encountered a case of attribution of identity as P. syringae to strains that are clearly outside this species complex.
 Therefore, we are confident that the likelihood of false positives is rare enough to not be a concern for this work.

 Statistical analyses